Avaiga/taipy-doc/docs/manuals/gui/styling/stylekit.md

 - Predefined styles for Taipy GUI visual elements so they align better on the page;
-- CSS variables that are used all over the stylesheets so that you can modify those variables and witness the propagation of specific graphical attributes;
+- CSS variables that are used all over the stylesheets so that you can modify those variables and witness the propagation of graphical attributes such as color or spacing values;
 - Utility CSS classes that can be used to make some elements appear with appealing attributes.